azer/react-analyzer/README.md

 # react-analyzer

-Extract structured information about React components and their props.
-You can feed high level codebase structure to LLMs, build developer tools, do static analysis, etc.
+Extract structured information about React components and their props through fast, reliable static analysis through AST parsing.

+It can be used for feeding high level codebase structure to LLMs, building developer tools / visual component editors, performing static analysis, documentation generation etc.

 **Included:**
 - Supports JSX and TSX files